MTPrime/capstone1_campsite_analysis/README.md

 ## Data Wrangling
 One of the issues I struggled with was importing the attributes into a structured format.
 Each campsite had an unknown number of variables and unknown categorical value for each variable.

 My first attempt at cracking this was to make dataframes out of the resulting attribute names/values and the campsite id.
 Then I would use the pd.append() function to dynamically merge dataframes together.
-The Append function can sort the columns of the two dataframes and will place values where they match or make new columns and fill missing data with NaN values where they don't
+The Append function can sort the columns of the two dataframes and will place values where they match or make new columns and fill missing data with NaN values where they don't.

 Perfect!
 I don't need to know how many or which attributes each campsite has because Append will sort everything out for me.
 Except appending a new dataframe for each campsite and having it sort each column and fill NaN values really slows down with size.